hmrc/assets-frontend/assets/patterns/page-not-found/README.md

 - can fix the problem on their own
 - understand what has happened
 - understand the content and if there is anything missing
-- would use a form to tell us about the problem and if that helps them
+- would use report a page not found if they could